-Elisabeth Swan is a Master Black Belt with over 20 years of success helping organizations like Amazon, Charles Schwab, Burt's Bees, Microsoft and Starwood Hotels & Resorts learn and apply Lean Six Sigma.
-As an accomplished business process improvement consultant, designer, change leader and executive coach who is an expert in training, process-based organization design, problem-solving and change management for organizations large to small.
-Elisabeth is a Certified Interactive Leadership Executive Coach from Burnham Rosen, Boston, MA and Improvisational Facilitation Instructor from APQC, Houston, TX.
-She has a BA in English Literature from Barnard College/Columbia University, New York, NY.
+Elisabeth Swan is a Six Sigma Master Black Belt with over 20 years of experience consulting for organizations like Amazon, Charles Schwab, Burt's Bees, Microsoft, and Starwood Hotels and Resorts Worldwide.
+Swan is an accomplished consultant, designer, and executive coach with expertise in training, process-based organization design, problem-solving, and change management.
+She holds a Bachelor of Arts in English Literature from Barnard College.

-All of our programs are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
-When you register, you'll receive six (6) months to complete the program.
+This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
+When you register, you'll receive six (6) months to complete the course.

-The time allotted to complete your program has been calculated based on the number of hours for each program, so don't worry too much about not completing in time.
-If, after a concerted effort, you are still unable to complete, your Student Advisor will help you work out a suitable completion date.
-Please note that a fee may be charged for an extension.
+The time allotted for course completion has been calculated based on the number of course hours.
+However, if you are unable to complete the course, contact your Student Advisor to help you work out a suitable completion date.
+Please note that an extension fee may be charged.

-ed2go programs will provide you with the skills you need to obtain an entry-level position in most cases.
+This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.